UsabilityDynamics/wp-meta-box/readme.txt

 * Easily register multiple custom meta boxes for posts, pages or custom post types
 * Supports a lot of [field types](http://metabox.io/docs/define-fields/)
 * Has built-in hooks which allow you to change the appearance and behavior of meta boxes
-* Easily integrate with themes
+* Easily integrate with themes.

 ### Documentation